sw1sh/QuantumPotatoChips/typst/main.typ

 //]
 where in the last step, we replace variables by the Bloch vector components ${x,y,z}$ using @eq:inverse-replacement-rule.

 As shown in @fig:matthew, the only region with $phi=0$ is the quantum potato chip.
 This means that measurement predictions in @eq:prob_vector, which can be obtained experimentally by measuring POVMs, are uncorrelated, much like flipping a fair coin (probabilities are evenly split as described by @eq:kp-vector).
-It also implies that the quantum states within the quantum potato chips can be represented as a product state in terms of the measurement bases associated with the SIC-POVM; highlighting a scenario where the qubit's state does not exhibit quantum correlations between certain SIC-POVM measurement outcomes.
+It also implies that the quantum states within the quantum potato chips can be represented as a product state in terms of the measurement bases associated with the SIC-POVM; highlighting a scenario where the qubit state does not exhibit quantum correlations between certain SIC-POVM measurement outcomes.

 #subpar.grid(